xtuml/mc/doc/notes/8981_marking_dnt.md

 1. Abstract
 -----------
-This work documents the design of importing new format marking data into a project as part of MASL-to-xtUML conversionand supplying these marks downsteam in the xtUML-to-MASL flow.
+This work documents the design of importing new format marking data into a project as part of MASL-to-xtUML conversion and supplying these marks downsteam in the xtUML-to-MASL flow.

 2. Document References